elugens/hello-javascript/docs/browser-related-questions/browser-events/browser-events-doc.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The event object can be used for a variety of different actions including get the event type, current target, and window relative coordinates of the current during point events.
-The event object can be called directly in HTML attributes or inside of our scripts.
+  <div><strong>Interview Response:</strong> The event object gets used for various actions, including getting the event type, current target, and window relative coordinates of the current during point events.
+The event object can be called directly in HTML attributes or inside our scripts.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />